 I have two grown up children, who are a great delight to me and who kindled my passion for working with young children because they were so much fun and joy to be with (and still are!).
 Outside of working hours I like to spend time with my family and friends, and have as many holidays as possible.

 I qualified as an NNEB Nursery Nurse working firstly in a London social services day nursery.
 I worked with babies and children aged from six months to five years old as a Nursery Officer.
-I continued to work in London for twenty years in the Education department working in a range of different nurseries and a Children’s Centre.
-I have carried out various roles including being a SENCo, a Deputy Manager and a Manager.
-I moved to Kent in 2005 working for three years in the private and voluntary sector before joining Kent Early Years Advisory Service.
+I continued to work in London for twenty years in the Education department, working in a wide range of nurseries and a Children’s Centre.
+I have carried out a variety of roles including being a SENCo, a Deputy Manager and Manager.
+I moved to Kent in 2005, working for three years in the private and voluntary sector before joining Kent Early Years Advisory Service.
+I have continued my professional development undertaking a Foundation Degree in Early Years, an accredited SENCO qualification, and a City and Guilds qualification to teach adults.
+I am an ICAN licenced trainer and have a good knowledge of Makaton.
+I carry out a lead role in supporting the Integrated Review at Two process in Kent.

-After completing my degree at University, I spent 6 months working in a school in Argentina and exploring the country.
-Following that, I completed my PGCE and taught in three schools in three different counties.
-I taught infants and my roles included class teacher, SENCo, Head of Foundation, KS1 Manager.
-I joined KCC as Early Years Advisory Teacher in 2006.
-I enjoyed being Team Leader for Thanet LCSP and worked on local projects with settings and schools.
-In 2010 I became EYFS SEN Adviser in Canterbury and Swale and am now an Equality and Inclusion B32dviser working in East of the County.
-I completed the Accredited SENCo course and I am an I Can Licensed trainer.
+I joined KCC as an Early Years Advisory Teacher in 2006.
+I was Team Leader for Thanet Local Children’s Services Partnership and enjoyed working on local projects bringing settings and schools together.
+In 2010 I became EYFS SEN Adviser in Canterbury and Swale, and I am now an Equality and Inclusion Adviser working in East of the County.
+I am an experienced trainer and enjoy writing and delivering training.
+I completed the Accredited SENCo course, and I am an I Can Licensed trainer.
 I edit the Equality and Inclusion pages of the Kelsi website.

 I enjoy singing, music, art, going to the cinema, theatre and tap dancing.
 Friends and family are very important to me and I try to spend as much time with them as possible.

-Since gaining my NNEB in 1993 I have worked in a variety of roles including being a Nanny to a number of private families and held various leadership roles within schools and settings including: Supervisor of a pre-school, Vice Chair of school governors, Chair of a day nursery committee and various posts within the Local Authority’s Early Years’ service, including my current role as an Early Years Equality and Inclusion Adviser.
+Since gaining my NNEB in 1993 I have worked in a variety of roles including being a Nanny to a number of private families and held various leadership roles within schools and settings including: Supervisor of a pre-school, Vice Chair of school governors, Chair of a day nursery committee and various posts within the Local Authority’s Early Years’ Service, including my current roles as an Early Years Equality and Inclusion Adviser and the Early Years Professional Development Programme Lead.

 I have worked in the Early Years sector since 1999.
 My experience includes managing a pre-school, working in a maintained nursery and as a teaching assistant in a reception.
 I joined KCC Early Years and Childcare service in 2001 and have had the pleasure of working with many settings across Kent offering advice and support and delivering training both in Kent and outside of the county.